bmaupin/test-javascript-executables/README.md

 #### Getting the smallest binary size possible with `nexe`

-1. Make sure `python` links to Python 3 (this is required to use a smaller ICU when compiling Node)
+1. Make sure `python` links to Python 3 (this is required by the Node compiler so it can call icutrim.py to use a smaller ICU)

    ```
    sudo apt install python-is-python3